Val7117/Cloud_and_IaaS_Basics_DigitalOcean/README.md

 ## "Cloud Basics"

-## Demo Project:
-Create server and deploy application on DigitalOcean
-## Technologies used:
-DigitalOcean, Linux, Java, Gradle
-## Project Description:
-Setup and configure a server on DigitalOcean
-Create and configure a new Linux user on the Droplet (Security best practice)
-Deploy and run a Java Gradle application on Droplet

 ##### Test
 The project uses jest library for tests. (see "test" script in package.json) There is 1 test (server.test.js) in the project that checks whether the main index.html file exists in the project.